glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Introduction

 \section{Introduction}

-Generalized linear mixed models (GLMMs) are widely used in scientific research, with applications spanning the social sciences \citep{schmidt2016random}, biomedical sciences \citep{fitzmaurice2012applied}, and public health \citep{szyszkowicz2006use,kleinman2004generalized}.
-GLMMs are generalized linear models where the linear predictor contains both ``fixed'' and ``random'' effects, where the latter pertain to variables whose effects are presumed to vary randomly across ``groups'' of observations within the data, leading to group-specific effect estimates \citep{fitzmaurice2012applied}.
+Generalized linear mixed models (GLMMs) are utilized in many disciplines, including the social sciences \citep{schmidt2016random}, biomedical sciences \citep{fitzmaurice2012applied}, public health and epidemiology \citep{szyszkowicz2006use,kleinman2004generalized,dean2007generalized}, natural sciences including ecology and evolution \citep{bolker2009generalized}, and economics \citep{langford1994using}.
+GLMMs are an extension of generalized linear models (GLMs) where the predictors within the model can have ``fixed'' or ``random'' effects.
+Coefficients corresponding to fixed effects predictors can be considered to describe population-level relationships between the predictors and the outcome.
+Random effects predictors pertain to variables whose relationships with the outcome are presumed to vary randomly across ``groups'' of observations within the data, leading to group-specific coefficient estimates \citep{fitzmaurice2012applied}.
 In practical applications, these ``groups'' may pertain to clusters of samples, repeated measures within the same individual, or observations resulting from nested designs.
-Multiple studies have shown that omitting important random effects can lead to bias in the estimated variance of the fixed effects, and including unnecessary random effects may lead to computational difficulties \citep{thompson2017bias, gurka2011avoiding, bondell2010joint}.
-As a result, proper specification of fixed and random effects is an important and critical step in the application of GLMMs.
+Multiple studies have shown that omitting important random effects can lead to bias in the estimated variance of the fixed effects; conversely, including unnecessary random effects may lead to computational difficulties \citep{thompson2017bias, gurka2011avoiding, bondell2010joint}.
+As a result, proper specification of fixed and random effects is a critical step in the application of GLMMs.